doramarcec/fertilization-interactome-analysis/README.md

 <img src="https://github.com/user-attachments/assets/2648d6c2-1e83-4d03-92f5-84f7b23945dc" width="650" />

-From this, we can see the module separation more clearly, and we can see that actually there may be not two, but three modules.
+From this, we can see the module separation more clearly, and we can see that there may be not two, but three modules.

 ## Analysis in the context of literature